Bylaws

 Employed staff shall only be removed for either gross misconduct or due to lack of funding.

 Employed staff may be removed for gross misconduct, to include failure to perform their duties, following review and notification of the employee.
 A minimum of two notifications shall be required, over a minimum of a two month period.
-This requirement may be waived by majority vote of the Welfare Council if an employee’s misconduct severely harms or damages the Organization.
+This requirement may be waived by majority vote of the Organizing Committee if an employee’s misconduct severely harms or damages the Organization.

-Employed staff may be removed due to lack of funding if the Assembly approves a budget that removes the employee’s position as a paid position.
-Such a budget shall only be passed by a two thirds (⅔) vote of the Assembly if it removes a paid position.
+Employed staff may be removed due to lack of funding if the Organizing Committee approves a budget that removes the employee’s position as a paid position.
+Such a budget shall only be passed by a three fourths (3/4) vote of the Organizing Committee if it removes a paid position.
 They shall be given not less than three (3) months notice of loss of position for this reason.
 Employees shall be offered reduced hours prior to the consideration of the elimination of their position.

 Subsection Two: Volunteer Staff